 This primitive campground, which has eight sites, is open year-round and is accessible by bicycle or on foot.
-It is located in a field surrounded by forest, 2.5 km from the Pijeboogwek parking lot and 0.5 km from the Petit-Large shelter.
+It is located in a field surrounded by forest, about 3.5 km from the Pijeboogwek parking lot and 0.5 km from the Petit-Large shelter.

 Pointe-à-Maxime Canoe Campground

 This campground has four sites and is accessible only by canoe and/or kayak.
 It is located is the southern part of the Park near Cap Saint-Louis wharf.
 There is no well water available at this site.

 This campground has four sites and can be reached by canoe or by foot.
 It is located along the Kouchibouguac River.